tiago-freire/bra-list-theme/docs/README.md

 By running `vtex list`, you can verify if any theme is installed.

-It is common to already have a `vtex.store-theme` installed when you start the store's front development process.
+It is common to already have an another theme installed when you start the store's front development process.

 Therefore, if you find it in the app's list, copy its name and use it together with the command `vtex uninstall`.
 For example: